cwx-worst-one/EAT/README.md

 ## Efficiency
-EAT achieves a total pre-training time reduction of ~15x compared to BEATs$_{iter3}$ and ~10x relative to Audio-MAE.
+EAT achieves a total pre-training time reduction of ~15x compared to BEATs and ~10x relative to Audio-MAE.
 It costs only 10 epochs during EAT's pre-training on AS-2M.
 ![Alt text](src/efficiency.png)

 ## Pre-trained and Fine-tuned Models